How to use the Open Graph share Facebook debugger

 One of the most popular free tools they offered is the Open Graph Facebook share debugger, or Open Graph Tags debugger, og tags debugger or even Facebook Share Debugger, because it is used to analyze and view all the content and informations that will be shared on Facebook, Messenger, Instagram or other applications belonging to Facebook.

-Before we see how to use this debugging tool, let’s start by specifying what we will talk about.
+Before we see how to use this debugging tool, let’s start by specifying what we talk about.

 What is the Open Graph?

-Example of code:
+Sample of code:

 <meta property="og:title" content="ceci est un titre"/>